Timeline, Page, Group, OH MY!

 Your group creates a community where you can build trust and grow relationships.
 Your current customers and hot leads are the least expensive clients you have.
 Think about it.
 A client who has already held a party may not need another one to make a purchase, so the amount of time you put into selling to them goes down exponentially.
 That means that your hourly pay is significantly higher from these kinds of sales.
 It’s also a lot less hustle and stress for you.
 Enter, FB groups!
 A group for your current clients is the ideal way to engage those you already have a relationship with.
 This is totally different from the way you would engage a potential customer (which you’re doing on your business page already, right?).
 Your group posts should be geared toward what your current customers would want to see and hopefully entice them to buy more products—like fun posts, tutorials, and tips.

 Now your first thought might be “I AM posting… but I’m just not getting the engagement I need.
 Well girl, I’ve got you covered.
-Join me next week to talk about beating the Facebook algorithm and what you need to do to make sure that your team gets every message you send their way!
+Click here to learn about the Facebook algorithm and what you need to do to make sure that your team gets every message you send their way!

 Want more social media related info?
 Check out this post on how you can beat the Facebook Algorithm to make sure your content is actually being seen!